$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 As an OpenShift Container Platform cluster administrator, you can deploy a Retrieval‑Augmented Generation (RAG) stack in Open Data Hub.
 This stack provides the infrastructure, including LLM inference, vector storage, and retrieval services that data scientists and AI engineers use to build conversational workflows in their projects.

-To deploy the RAG stack in a data science project, complete the following tasks:
+To deploy the RAG stack in a project, complete the following tasks:

 -